 Now accepting PhD students

 My research interests focus on developing leaders and leadership in organisations.
-Specific areas of interest include programme evaluation, educational technology, research-informed teaching and higher education pedagogy.
+Specific areas of interest include programme evaluation, educational technology, research-informed teaching, learning analytics and doctoral researchers' health and wellbeing.

 Related interests include learning analytics and effectiveness of entrepreneurial education in business schools.

 If interested in undertaking a PhD in these topics, please send a short description of your thoughts to me directly to start a conversation.